 4. Guide the Material

-Guide the material towards the blade.
-Take it slowly and keep a firm grip with both hands.
-If your wood is long, position a support table behind the saw to take the weight of the material or have someone help you.
-Keep hold of the material at all times to avoid a kickback.
+Move the material towards the blade.
+Take it slow and keep a firm grip with both hands.
+If the material you are cutting is long, place a support table behind the saw to take its weight or have someone else hold it up.
+Keep hold of the material at all times to prevent a kickback.

 5. Use a Push Stick

-Use a push stick where possible to protect your finger from injury, especially if you are making narrow rips.
+Use a push stick whenever possible to protect your hands from injury, especially if you are making narrow rips.

 6. Unplug the Saw